Best place to find information and services that your council provides...

 Your Councillor is the person elected every four years to represent your area.

 They can help if you are dissatisfied with a Council service by advising or directing you to someone who can help sort out your problem and can sometimes progress the case on your behalf.
 This is often done in advice surgeries where you can meet with the Councillor for your ward and discuss your problem.

 As community leaders they put forward proposals to improve their ward, which may include bringing together different community groups to develop a case for change.

-The current Political Members Structure is as follows:-
+The current political structure is as follows:

 The register is maintained by the Democratic Services Team and is available for inspection by appointment.

 Please contact the Democratic Services Manager on 01744 673219 or email: email@example.com.

 Every authority is required to adopt a Code of Conduct that sets out rules governing the behaviour of its elected members.
 The code also covers co-opted and independent members of the local authority, including parish councils.